shoaibhassancs/crime-data-analysis-and-hotspot-detection/README.md

 ## Data Warehouse Design
 To support analytical reporting and multidimensional analysis, a star schema–based data warehouse is designed and implemented using PostgreSQL (Supabase).

+## 🗄️ Data Warehouse Design

+The project uses a **star schema** to support analytical queries and reporting.

 ### Fact Table: `Crime_Fact`
 Stores measurable crime events and links to dimension tables.
 - Crime_Fact_ID